Kirk-Wang/Cloud-Native/README.md

 ### The Truth About The PID 1 Problem
 * PID 1 (Process Identifier) is the first process in a system (or container) (AKA init)
+* Init process in a container has two jobs:
+  * reap zombie processes
+  * pass signals to sub-processes